The-Leo/COFFEE-SHOP-PROJECT/frontend/README.md

 ### Authorization

 The Auth0 JWT includes claims for permissions based on the user's role within the Auth0 system.
 This project makes use of these claims using the `auth.can(permission)` method which checks if particular permissions exist within the JWT permissions claim of the currently logged in user.
 This method is defined in  `./src/app/services/auth.service.ts` and is then used to enable and disable buttons in `./src/app/pages/drink-menu/drink-form/drink-form.html`.

+I realised there was some permissions error in my operating system.
+So I installed node version manager by running: $ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash , then I installed the latest LTS release of NodeJS by running $ nvm install --lts , then I set the newly installed NodeJS as my default environment by running $ nvm alias default lts/*
+After this I could peacefully uninstall ionic and reinstall it by running:
+$ npm uninstall -g ionic
+$ npm install -g @ionic/cli